OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Securing Kubernetes Dashboard

 The Kubernetes dashboard is a webapp for managing your cluster.
-It it is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
+It is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
 Thus, there are a lot of tutorials on how to do this.
 Unfortunately, most of them create a service account with very high privileges.
 This caused Tesla and some others to be hacked via such a poorly configured K8s dashboard.
 (Reference: Tesla cloud resources are hacked to run cryptocurrency-mining malware - <https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/>)

 To prevent attacks via the dashboard, you should follow some tips: